bmbruno/js-reallygood-demo/README.md

-# JavaScript Promises by Example
+# JavaScript: The (Really) Good Parts

-This repo features several working examples of JavaScript Promises and composition functions of the Promise object.
+This repo features several working examples of awesome JavaScript features from ECMAScript 3 through ES 2022.

 To use this: